jcoene/mongoid-mapreduce/README.md

 end
 ```

-You can now use the *map_reduce* method on your model to aggregate data:
+You can now use the *map_reduce* method on your model to aggregate data using your choice of aggregation formula.

 ```ruby
 # Create a few example employees